-… but in the shade, with a little breeze blowing, makes coaching the throws my favorite part of the day…. being outdoors is part of what feeds my addiction.
+But in the shade there’s a little breeze blowing, making coaching the throws my favorite part of the day; being outdoors is part of what feeds my addiction.

 As the outdoor season is starting all over the country, videos from ATN members are coming in every day, and requests for private training are piling up.

 In yesterday’s private session I was reminded of an expression, “Don’t throw the baby out with the bathwater.”
 When you coach throwing, you should keep this in mind.

 When making changes, either as a coach or a thrower, it’s important that in the pursuit of improvement you don’t undo the good that you have done so far.

 Some coaches get a little nuts, and change the good when trying to improve the bad.
 This can be a slippery slope.

 Yesterday, I had Benedict Draghi and his Coach Josh Patulski fly in from Virginia.
 They’re here for our throws camp today and for some private training over the next few days.

 Benedict was a 65 footer last year as a junior, and 172′ in the discus- very good marks!

 On Monday I’ll put up a few video clips of where he was at the start of the practice session and then how we made too many adjustments…

 … seeing this was too much, we pulled it back and he started hitting some really nice throws.